awsdocs/amazon-mwaa-user-guide/doc_source/best-practices-dependencies.md

 # Managing Python dependencies in requirements\.txt<a name="best-practices-dependencies"></a>

-This page describes the best practices we recommend to install and manage Python dependencies in a `requirements.txt` for an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.
+This page describes the best practices we recommend to install and manage Python dependencies in a `requirements.txt` file for an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.

 **Contents**
 + [Installing Python dependencies using PyPi\.org Requirements File Format](#best-practices-dependencies-different-ways)